 Got a Few Business Ideas?
 Now What?

 Trying New Things Is Hard.
 Unpredictability Is Hard.
-And It’s Doable.
+What Helps:

 It’s hard to try new things, especially in the face of so much unpredictability.
-I recommend small experiments first, over trying to make a big leap all at once.
+I recommend small experiments first, instead of a big leap all at once.

 You can do this.
 One piece that helps is knowing what to change, and what not to change.
 Like this willow tree:

-If you are not really clear on your own strengths and your own values, it’s hard to choose the right path.
-You might need a career coach to help you land in knowing what will work best for you.
+If you are not very clear on your own strengths and your own values, it’s hard to choose the right path.
+You might need a career coach or a career clarity course to help you land in knowing what will work best for you.